 Industry Certification for Career Advancement in Manufacturing

-Qualified entry-level workers and first level supervisors are in high demand in the manufacturing industry and the CPT certification qualifies candidates young and old to take more senior positions, earn higher salaries and relieve the vast shortage of eligible labor in the field.
+Qualified entry-level workers and first level supervisors are in high demand in the manufacturing industry and appropriate training qualifies candidates young and old to take more senior positions, earn higher salaries and relieve the vast shortage of eligible labor in the field.

-Intelitek CPT Certification Prep program is a combination of 16 tech training courses in manufacturing, industrial processes, industrial maintenance and industry skills that prepare candidates with a comprehensive level of knowledge for manufacturing jobs, and cover the entire set of skills required to take the CPT certification from MSSC.
-In addition the program offers access to a live Practice Test to enable candidates to evaluate their level before taking the actual exam through MSSC.
+Intelitek’s advanced foundation skills program is a combination of 16 tech training courses in manufacturing, industrial processes, industrial maintenance and industry skills that prepare candidates with a comprehensive level of knowledge for manufacturing jobs, and cover the entire set of skills required to take the certifications from standards and certification organizations worldwide.

-With Intelitek CPT Prep Curriculum, students complete a series of industry relevant courses that will teach them the skills and knowledge required to succeed in industry and take the CPT certification exam.
+With Intelitek Curriculum, students complete a series of industry relevant courses that will teach them the skills and knowledge required to succeed in industry and take certification exams.

 - LearnMate Learning Management System